Antoshidza/NestedAssets/README.md

 ```

 ### Usage
-Lets say you have your
+Let's say you have your
 ```csharp
 public class Skill : ScriptableObject
 {